HyperviewHQ/sample_code/README.md

 # Introduction

-This is a repository of sample API integration code for Hyperview.
+This is a repository of API integration examples for Hyperview.
 The hope is that Hyperview users would find them useful.

 # Prerequisites